 (b) such other travel expenses which may reasonably be incurred, including but not limited to accommodation, car rental and meals.

 [Regulation 24 inserted in Gazette 17 Dec 2013 p.
-6224.]
+6224; amended in Gazette 10 Mar 2015 p.
+831.]

-25. Compliance audits
+25. Audits

-(1) An inquiry conducted under section 58D of the Act may be in the form of a compliance audit.
+(1) An inquiry conducted under section 58D of the Act may be in the form of an audit.

-(2A) The Council may conduct a compliance audit at any time on a training provider if the Council thinks fit having regard to the Act and the relevant registration requirements.
+(2A) The Council may conduct an audit at any time on a training provider if the Council thinks fit having regard to the Act and the relevant registration requirements.

+(2B) A training provider must cooperate with the Council in its conduct of an audit and provide any relevant information that the Council requests.

-(2) A compliance audit must comply with the Standards for VET Regulators.
+(2) An audit must comply with the Standards for VET Regulators to the extent that they relate to audits.

-(3) A contravention of subregulation (2) does not affect the validity of the compliance audit if the contravention —
+(3) A contravention of subregulation (2) does not affect the validity of the audit if the contravention —

 (a) does not substantially affect the outcome of the audit; or

-(b) arises out of an inconsistency between the audit standards and written laws.
+(b) arises out of an inconsistency between the Standards for VET Regulators and written laws.

 [Regulation 25 amended in Gazette 17 Dec 2013 p.
-6225.]
+6225; 10 Mar 2015 p.
+831-2.]

 26A.
-Compliance monitoring audits
+Compliance audits

-(1) An inquiry conducted under section 58D of the Act may be in the form of a compliance monitoring audit on a WA registered provider.
+(1) An inquiry conducted under section 58D of the Act may be in the form of a compliance audit on a WA registered provider.

-(2) The Council may conduct a compliance monitoring audit on a WA registered provider —
+(2) The Council may conduct a compliance audit on a WA registered provider —

-(a) if the Council thinks fit after assessing the results of a compliance audit; or
+(a) if the Council thinks fit after assessing the results of an audit; or

 (b) as part of an investigation of a complaint.

+(3A) A WA registered provider must cooperate with the Council in its conduct of a compliance audit and provide any relevant information that the Council requests.

+(3B) A compliance audit must comply with the Standards for VET Regulators to the extent that they relate to compliance audits.

+(3C) A contravention of subregulation (3B) does not affect the validity of the compliance audit if the contravention —

+(a) does not substantially affect the outcome of the compliance audit; or

+(b) arises out of an inconsistency between the Standards for VET Regulators and written laws.

-(3) If the Council conducts a compliance monitoring audit on a WA registered provider, a charge is payable for —
+(3) If the Council conducts a compliance audit on a WA registered provider, a charge is payable for —

 (a) the costs and expenses incurred by the Council in conducting the audit, calculated as the sum of —